expo/expo/docs/versions/unversioned/guides/configuration.md

 - `scheme`

    **Standalone Apps Only**.
 URL scheme to link into your app.
 For example, if we set this to `'demo'`, then demo:// URLs would open your app when tapped.
+ String beginning with a letter followed by any combination of letters, digits, "+", "." or "-"

 - `entryPoint`